Home » Canadian Disability Benefits

 What You Need to Know about the Canadian Disability Benefits

-The Canadian government offers many services and financial benefits to persons in need, depending on whether you’ve made enough contributions to the Canada Pension Plan (CPP) over the course of your working life.
+The Canadian government offers many services and financial benefits to persons in need, depending on whether you’ve made enough contributions to the Canada Pension Plan (CPP) throughout your working life.
 Everyone over the age of 18 who is employed contributes to the CCP for Canadian disability benefits through payroll deductions.
-Employers also contribute, as well as people who are self-employed.
+Employers also contribute, as well as self-employed people.

-According to the government, eligibility depends on you making enough CPP contributions in four of the last six years or enough valid contributions over a 25-year period including three of the last six prior to becoming disabled.
+According to the government, eligibility depends on you making enough CPP contributions in four of the last six years or enough valid contributions over 25 years including three of the last six before becoming disabled.
 But qualifying for Canadian disability benefits means your disability has to be severe and prolonged, depending upon a final decision from a medical adjudicator – someone who reviews your disability, medical records, and other documents.

 Though applying for Canadian disability benefits is straightforward, a decision could take up to four months from the time your application has been received.